KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Conclusion

 \section{Conclusion}

-In this work, we propose a lightweight and computationally efficient data-driven LIB thermal model based on KAN architecture to accurately estimate the battery core temperature.
-This proposed KAN-Therm model leverages the learnable activation functions of KAN to efficiently learn the nonlinear relationship of the battery core temperature using the battery surface temperature, coolant temperature, coolant flow rate, and current data.
-In this work, the final model hyperparameters were obtained through extensive grid search to ensure the best performance in terms of accuracy, prediction time, and parameter count.
-When tested under both CC and dynamic charging conditions, the KAN-Therm model demonstrated better accuracy and efficiency compared to all baseline methods over all considered criteria.
-Specifically, KAN-Therm predictions have been $1.3$ times faster, with $11\%$ improved accuracy, and using $30\%$ less learnable parameters in comparison to the best performing baseline ML methods among MLP, RNN, and LSTM.
-While the physics-based model exhibits lower parameter requirement, it required approximately $12$ times more computational time compared to the proposed model.
-These results highlights the low memory and compute overhead coupled with the enhanced predictive capability of KAN for battery thermal management and emphasizes its suitability for deployment in resource-limited physical BMS used in safety-critical battery applications.
+In this work, we propose a lightweight, computationally efficient data-driven battery thermal model based on the KAN architecture to accurately estimate the battery core temperature.
+This proposed KAN-therm model leverages KAN's learnable activation functions to efficiently learn the nonlinear relationship between the battery core temperature and its surface temperature, coolant temperature, coolant flow rate, and current.
+Training, validation, and testing of the model are conducted using an extensive dataset generated for both constant and dynamic current profiles.
+The hyperparameters of the final KAN-Therm model are identified through an extensive grid search to ensure the best performance in terms of accuracy.
+Although the best-performing RNN model achieves slightly lower core temperature estimation error, its difference from KAN-Therm in testing RMSE is only $0.0143$K. Despite the minor loss in accuracy, KAN significantly reduces the parameter count by $79.3$\% and improves estimation time by $21.7$ times in comparison to RNN.
+Similarly, although LSTM achieves slightly lower estimation error than KAN-Therm, it requires a significantly larger network and $12.5$ times longer estimation time.
+Compared with XGBoost, KAN-Therm achieves lower testing RMSE while reducing the parameter count by $99.6$\% and improving estimation time by $20.4$ times.
+While the MLP model performed relatively faster than RNN and LSTM, it underperformed the KAN-Therm model in accuracy, estimation time, and network complexity.
+Overall, these results show that the KAN-therm model achieves an effective balance between accuracy and computational resources, highlighting its potential applicability in a low-resource battery management system hardware.

 \bibstyle{arxiv}